Common Challenges in API Management and How to Overcome Them

 The Challenge:

-If your APIs are difficult to use or integrate, developers may abandon them in favor of alternatives, reducing adoption and engagement.
+If your APIs are difficult to use or integrate, developers may abandon them in favor of alternatives, reducing adoption rates.

 How to Overcome It: